bartlettroscoe/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 in parallel, can time-out builds that are taking too long, and will report results to a dashboard and submit notification emails when things fail.
 However, this is the most confusing and immature part of the TriBITS system.
-The `TriBITS Package-by-Package CTest/Dash Driver`_ system using the `TRIBITS_CTEST_DRIVER()`_ can be used without this TriBITS Dashboard Driver (TDD) system.
+The `TriBITS CTest/CDash Driver`_ system using the `TRIBITS_CTEST_DRIVER()`_ can be used without this TriBITS Dashboard Driver (TDD) system.